lancevo/lancevo.github.io/_posts/2016-08-02-Angular2-Oh-My-Forms.md

 Form Validators
 ===============

-A custom validator is needed, to ensure user enters an age between 50 and 90.
-I created a [gist](https://gist.github.com/lancevo/bedaec7c7dfbecd9cb37544e85038553) for this validator.
+Angular has several built in form Validators, and `Validators.required` is one of them.
+I need to write custom validator to validate a range of numbers, which I created a numberRange validator [(gist)](https://gist.github.com/lancevo/bedaec7c7dfbecd9cb37544e85038553) .
 It's a higher-order function and returns `ValidatorFn` type.
-If it's passed, it returns `null`, otherwise it returns an object with error name and its details.
+If validation is passed, it returns `null`, otherwise it returns an object with error name and its details.

 ```ts
 export class App {